legend-exp/CAGE/controls/README.md

   git submodule update --init --recursive
   ```

-  **NOTE:** the git submodules in the `dragonfly` folder will be downloaded in "detached HEAD" state, which means they will be "frozen" at that particular commit, no matter what other changes are made to the repository.
+  The git submodules in the `dragonfly` folder will be downloaded in "detached HEAD" state, which means they will be "frozen" at that particular commit, no matter what other changes are made to the repository.

   Also, if you are developing code on your laptop, you likely will not need to run the submodule command, since only the RPis and broker computer need an actively working copy of `dragonfly` and its dependencies.

-  **NOTE:** Docker must be running (check the icon in the system tray).

 #### Querying the database